Financial support is available to help you manage the affects of the coronavirus (COVID-19).

 The eligibility for some income support payments has been expanded to make them easier to claim.

-You'll receive a temporary fortnightly $550 coronavirus supplement from 27 April 2020 if you’re getting:
+You'll receive a fortnightly $550 coronavirus supplement until 24 September 2020 if you’re getting:

 - JobSeeker Payment